No Credit Card FAQs

 I have no credit and looking to build credit.
 What can you offer?

 You can apply for a secured credit card.
 For example, consider the the Discover it® Secured, you won’t pay annual fee at all.
 Also, you will earn up to 2% cash back at restaurants and gas stations on up to $1,000 in combined purchases every quarter, automatically and 1% cash back on all other purchases.
-By the way, Discover matches all cash back you’ve earned first year […]Continue »
+By the […]Continue »

 If you do not have any credit history, you should consider credit cards for people with limited or no credit history.
 We recommend you consider secured credit cards.
 Don’t worry about security deposit as it is refundable.
 Also, some secured cards have rewards programs that allow you earn cash back on your purchases that may […]Continue »